Jobst RideBike! book and Fanatyk Spokes are here!

 Well, none of those factors apply to us.
 We all seek high optimal tension for maximum wheel stiffness and longevity.
 Right?

 Lubricating nipples should focus on the nipple to rim contact, not the threads.
 The former produces much more friction than the threads.
 Thread friction is, however, still important especially because it can cause a spoke to wind up.
 Wind up confuses the builder, masking the precise magnitudes of adjustments.
 It also stresses the spoke at the threads, a weakness best to avoid.
-Light oil is the best all around lubrication for these parts although I’ve heard builders use a grease stick on rims prior to building.
-I’m a big fan of pin point oilers.
-Here are a couple near my truing stand.
-These can be bought at many hardware stores.
-Find one you like and use it!
+Oil is the best all around lubrication for these parts although I've heard builders use a grease stick on rims prior to building.
+I'm a fan of CLEAR, a food-safe lube that is dense enough to last through heavy weather and cleaning.